thegworld/gtx-browser/testing/variations/README.md

 which is used to ensure test coverage of active field trials.

-For each study, the first available experiment after platform filtering is used as the default experiment for Chromium builds.
+For each study, the first available experiment after platform filtering is used as the default experiment for GTx Browser builds.
 This experiment is also used for perf bots and various browser tests in the waterfall (e.g. browser_tests, components_browsertests, content_browsertests, extensions_browsertests, interactive_ui_tests and sync_integration_tests).
 It is not used by unit test targets.

-> Note: This configuration applies specifically to Chromium developer builds.
+> Note: This configuration applies specifically to GTx Browser developer builds.
 > Chrome branded / official builds do not use these definitions by default.
 > They can, however, be enabled with the `--enable-field-trial-config` switch.
 > For Chrome branded Android builds, due to binary size constraints, the
 > configuration cannot be applied by this switch.

-> Note: Non-developer builds of Chromium (for example, non-Chrome browsers,
+> Note: Non-developer builds of GTx Browser (for example, non-Chrome browsers,
-> or Chromium builds provided by Linux distros) should disable the testing
+> or GTx Browser builds provided by Linux distros) should disable the testing
 > config by either (1) specifying the GN flag `disable_fieldtrial_testing_config=true`,
 > (2) specifying the `--disable-field-trial-config` switch, (3) specifying field
 > trials using the `--force-fieldtrials` switch, or (4) specifying a custom